 Buttermilk Onion Rings Recipe

 When I look back at old family photos of me as a small child, I can’t help but notice that my family and I always appear to take all of our photos around the dining room table.
-Maybe it’s that there was always some type of cake, pastry, or junk food that lured us to the table, or it’s just that we all love our sweets… Whatever it was, everyone’s habits haven’t changed as our dining room tables have changed throughout the years.
+Maybe it’s that there was always some type of cake, pastry, or junk food (like these delicious onion rings) that lured us to the table, or it’s just that we all love our sweets… Whatever it was, everyone’s habits haven’t changed as our dining room tables have changed throughout the years.
 Family photos are still taken around the dining table, near some type of food.

 After a few photos are taken of our family, we always dig-in.
 Within minutes.
 No- within seconds (that sounds about right), food disappears from the table.
 Right before anyone can say anything, someone rushes out of the kitchen right on time, ready to replenish the food that disappeared.
 It’s like a perfectly planned magic act that never goes wrong.
 My family loves food.